 The Arsenicum type is characteristically anxious, fearful, obsessive, tired (particularly after the slightest exertion) and restless.
 There is uneasiness in the lower limbs; they must move their feet constantly and cannot lie still at night.
 They often complain of cramps in the calves.
 Symptoms are improved by heat and elevating the head and worse from cold and wet weather.

 Idealistic, sensitivity to authority and an intolerance of injustice may be seen in the person who responds to this remedy.
 They have a history of rheumatic, arthritic or paralytic complaints and respiratory congestion.
-They have restless legs at night with numbness, tearing pains in the joints, and knee joints that are subject to cracking sounds.
+They have restless legs (Homeopathy Treatment for Restless Legs Syndrome) at night with numbness, tearing pains in the joints, and knee joints that are subject to cracking sounds.
 Symptoms are improved by warmth, damp or wet weather and are made worse by cold dry weather.

 The person who responds to Kali carb is often dogmatic and conservative, and may have a susceptibility to arthritic complaints, respiratory tract congestion and possibly asthma.
 Their RLS is often characterised by jerking, twitching, stitching or tearing pains which often wake the sufferer at around 2 to 4am.
 Symptoms are better for warm weather and worse for coition or the cold.